Shrubland Hall: History

 After Sir William's death in 1860, the property passed to his cousin Sir George Nathaniel Broke Middleton, and from him in 1882 to his niece Jane Anne Broke, eldest daughter of Captain Charles Acton Vere-Broke, and her husband James Saumarez, 4th Baron de Saumarez.
 The Hall was used as a convalescent home during the First World War and the Old Hall as a brigade HQ during the Second World War.
 In the 1960s, the 6th Baron de Saumarez established a health clinic in the property which continued in the time of the 7th Baron.

 Shrubland Hall Health Clinic operated in the hall adjoining Shrubland Park Gardens until 2 April 2006, when the Shrubland estate, totalling some 1300 acre, was put up for sale with an asking price of £23 million.
 Until then the Italian-style gardens which include Grade II listed features were open to the public as a visitor attraction.

 In 2010, the estate was sold in 42 separate lots.
 As of 2012, the Hall itself was used as residential quarters for the private higher education establishment, the British Institute of Technology & E-commerce (BITE) but in 2014 was re-opened as a hotel.
 In 2015, the Hall was advertised for sale at an asking price of £6,500,000.

+In July 2026, counter-terrorism police arrested twelve people, including three on suspicion of conspiracy to murder and eight under terrorism laws, over a suspected far-right threat against a four-day UK Ijtima event at the hall attended by about 15,000 people.